Email & Google Apps

 These groups are for current Albion College users only.
 If you missed your invitation to join either group, you may apply for membership by visiting the links below and logging in with your Albion Gmail address and password.

 You will receive an email confirmation when your request to join has been approved.

 Note: These groups are provided as a service for Albion College users and are not moderated.
 Group members are solely responsible for the content of their posts.
 Albion College assumes no responsibility for the accuracy of any listing.

 As a part of Albion College’s commitment to its alumni, each graduate may keep their Albion College e-mail address for life.
 In order to provide the best service to both alumni and students, graduate e-mail accounts are hosted on Google’s Gmail service at mail.albion.edu.

 Please see below for more information:

-If you have other questions or concerns regarding alumni e-mail, please contact Client Services.
+If you have other questions or concerns regarding alumni e-mail, please contact the Help Desk.

 How To Identify A Phishing Attack

 Attempts to gain access to one’s account information, known as phishing, have increased dramatically with the increased use of cloud resources.
 It is often difficult to tell the difference between a legitimate notice and emails that are phishing for your account information.
 If you would like to read more about what is phishing, please click the previous link.